-IVF is an abbreviation of in-vitro-fertilization.
-This is a type of assisted reproductive technology (ART).
+IVF stands for in-vitro-fertilization which is a type of assisted reproductive technology (ART) where male Sperms and Female Eggs are fertilized out of the body using a test tube in an assisted environment(medical lab).
 IVF involves complex clinical processes involving both medical and surgical intervention is conducted under medical supervision.
 It is recommended for couples who unable to conceive normally.
-IVF also suggested to prevent genetic transmission of disease in case of either of partner has a genetic disorder.
+IVF also suggested preventing genetic transmission of disease in case either of the partners has a genetic disorder.

 Brief description of IVF

 IVF is one of the most common ART.
-It can be done by using commencing parents eggs and sperm for fertilization in the laboratory set-up.
-It is also possible in IVF using a donor egg or donor sperm to create an embryo.
+It can be done by using commencing parents’ eggs and sperm for fertilization in a laboratory set-up.
+It is also possible in IVF to use a donor egg or donor sperm to create an embryo.
 Even, in gestational surrogacy, IVF is a vital step for a successful outcome.

 In gestational surrogacy, a woman carries the fetus instead of the intended mother due to physical inability because of impaired reproductive functioning.
-The embryo created through IVF is implanted to mother or surrogate womb for further development.
+The embryo created through IVF is implanted into the mother or surrogate womb for further development.

 - Hormonal therapy to stimulate ovulation and maturation of eggs